Somali expats fear bank curbs on sending money home

 The largest money transfer business in Somalia, Dahabshiil will continue banking with Merchants.
 It was less fortunate in Britain, one of its most important jurisdictions.

-Dahabshiil has arrangements with banks all over the world except in Britain, said interim manager Mike Aynsley, a former chief executive officer of Anglo Irish Bank.

 The UK is the second-biggest remittance source for Somalia at about $163 million a year, according to data cited in the human aid groups' study.
-Barclays Plc, one of the last large banks handling MSB accounts there, announced in April that it would no longer do so.
+Barclays Plc (BARC.L), one of the last large banks handling MSB accounts there, announced in May 2013 that it would no longer do so.

-Dahabshiil is talking to other major British banks about opening accounts with them, Aynsley said.
+Dahabshiil was able to block the move temporarily on competition grounds and settled with the bank this past April, agreeing to shift the accounts to another institution by a certain date.

+Dahabshiil is in talks with other major banks in Britain and expects to complete that process later this year, said interim manager Mike Aynsley, a former chief executive officer of Anglo Irish Bank.

 In Canada, the number of MSBs serving Somalia fell to three from 11 during the last decade, said Abdirizak Omar-Godane, an anti-money laundering specialist based in Toronto.

-One bank that still offers wire transfer for them is the Royal Bank of Canada.
+One bank that still offers wire transfer for them is the Royal Bank of Canada (RY.TO).

 The bank does not disclose specific information about its approach to MSBs, a spokesman said, adding that it complies with the laws and regulations in the markets where it operates.